 HARMAN Professional Solutions Delivers World-Class Audio Quality at the Australian High Commission

-WELLINGTON, New Zealand— JANDS NZ with their SI partner recently installeda networked audio system by HARMAN Professional Solutions at the Australian High Commission facility in Wellington, New Zealand.
+WELLINGTON, New Zealand— JANDS NZ recently installed a networked audio system by HARMAN Professional Solutions at the Australian High Commission facility in Wellington, New Zealand.

 The Australian High Commission (AHC) acts as the Australian government’s official agency in New Zealand.
 In addition to providing a range of diplomatic services to the public, including passport, immigration, citizenship and cultural relations, the AHC also represents Australia’s interests to government and business organizations in New Zealand.